Cheap Heating Oil, Pricey Electricity: Current Levies and Surcharges Hamper Clean Energy Transition

 The system of levies and surcharges does not only handle energy sources unevenly; it makes it more difficult to achieve the best possible balance of supply and demand.
 Because the sum of levies and surcharges on the consumer electricity price far exceeds the wholesale price on the power exchange, there is no incentive for users to increase electricity demand in times of low or even negative electricity prices.
 But Graichen says that this is exactly what is necessary in an electricity system with much wind and solar power.
 “Flexible users should be able to respond to fluctuating prices on the power exchange.”
 One solution is to vary levies and surcharges based on the power exchange price, ensuring that the price signals that arrive with electricity users are clearer.

 “The study shows that the restructuring of energy levies and surcharges is a complicated task.
 It has the potential to be the next major step in the clean energy transition,” Graichen emphasizes.
 “We must face the challenges head-on because the imbalance could become so large so that it’s no longer possible to imagine a climate friendly restructuring of the energy system.”

 The baseline study was completed by Agora Energiewende in cooperation with E-Bridge consultants, the Centre for European Economic Research (ZEW) and TU Clausthal.
-The study can below be downloaded free-of-charge.
-An English summary is coming soon.
+The study is available for download free of charge at www.agora-energiewende.org.